 We at the Cape Coral Police Department realize that even though we strive to provide all of our citizens with the highest level of service, sometimes we fall short of some citizens' expectations.
 Do you have a complaint?
 Click the link for our complaint procedure brochure (en espanol).
 Was there something we could do better?
 We'd like to know that too.
-Click on the Police Officer Interaction Form link below.
+Click on the Employee Interaction Form button below.

-The Cape Coral Police Department recognizes its responsibility, both to itself and to the public, to thoroughly investigate all complaints of misconduct brought against it members.
+The Cape Coral Police Department recognizes its responsibility, both to itself and to the public, to thoroughly investigate all complaints of misconduct brought against its members.

 A complaint may be submitted to any member of the Cape Coral Police Department.
 The complaint, depending on its nature, is forwarded to either the Watch Commander or the Internal Affairs Section, and a written report is made.

 A thorough investigation of the events surrounding the incident in question is then conducted.